clanderson87/codetests/challenge2/README.md

   * UI will be done via CLI and prompted commands.

+## closing

-##Thanks for looking through this.
+Thanks for looking at this.
 Any comments are welcome.
 Have a great day!